nikhilappari/Art_web/README.md

-# 🎨 Aesthetic by Nikhil
+# 🎨 aesthetic by nikhil

 > A modern, aesthetic, and responsive personal portfolio website created to showcase my portrait artwork and creative work.